 I don’t exactly know how much time I spend in this mansion – maybe 2, or 3 hours – but it sure was not enough.
 These are just 10 highlights of the many things I saw and I assure you that there is an equivalent that I might have missed.
 I personally, loved discovering the customs that went along with the mansion and its inhabitants.
 They sure gave a good insight to the Chinese Way of Life in Penang and this is exactly why, you should add Pinang Peranakan Mansion as one of the must-do things in Penang.

 - There are plenty of direct flights from across the world that fly you into Penang.
-Malindo Air is one such airlines that you must check for cost-effective and comfortable flights.
+Malindo Air is one such airline that you must check for cost-effective and comfortable flights.

 - Click here for the exact location of the Pinang Peranakan Mansion in Georgetown.
 You can hire a cab or get a bus to get you here.
 It is quite central to George Town.